-Although several recent surveys have addressed multimodal fusion and VLMs, there remain significant limitations.
-Some surveys primarily focus on traditional perception tasks such as semantic segmentation~\cite{zhang2021deep} or 3D object detection~\cite{alaba2024emerging}, lacking a systematic review of deep learning-driven cross-modal modeling approaches.
-Most of them do not cover key topics such as SLAM, embodied navigation, multimodal 3D detection, or visual localization.On the other hand, recent surveys on VLMs tend to emphasize model architectures and natural language processing tasks, but fall short of offering a comprehensive discussion on their applications in robot perception and control.
-For example, Li et al.~\cite{li2025benchmark} presented an evolutionary overview of mainstream VLM architectures, but did not explore their use in tasks like navigation or robotic manipulation.
-The introductory survey by Bordes et al.~\cite{bordes2024introduction} covers training paradigms and evaluation methods, but is mainly intended as a beginner-friendly guide and fails to address the core challenges of multimodal fusion in robotic vision.
-In addition, although Wu et al.~\cite{wu2024embodied} provide an in-depth analysis of multimodal techniques for embodied navigation, their work does not include emerging vision-language model architectures, nor does it place tasks such as SLAM and manipulation within a unified analytical framework.In contrast to the aforementioned works, this survey focuses on the systematic integration and comparison of multimodal fusion and vision-language models within the context of robot vision tasks, covering key applications ranging from semantic scene understanding to embodied navigation, SLAM, and robotic manipulation.
+Although recent years have seen several surveys on multimodal fusion and vision-language models, significant limitations remain in terms of task coverage and modeling depth (Table~\ref{tab:survey_comparison_simplified}).
+On one hand, some surveys, such as Zhang et al.\cite{zhang2021deep} and Alaba et al.\cite{alaba2024emerging}, focus on specific traditional tasks (e.g., semantic segmentation, 3D detection), lacking systematic coverage of critical robotic tasks such as SLAM, embodied navigation, multimodal 3D perception, and manipulation.
+On the other hand, studies like Li et al.\cite{li2025benchmark} and Bordes et al.\cite{bordes2024introduction} explore the architectural evolution and evaluation paradigms of VLMs, but their analyses are primarily centered on language generation tasks, with insufficient discussion on the practical deployment of vision-language models in real robotic systems.Moreover, although Wu et al.\cite{wu2024embodied} and Lin et al.\cite{lin2023advances} focus on the integration of perception and decision-making in embodied navigation, they do not incorporate tasks such as SLAM and manipulation into a unified framework.
+Meanwhile, Abdulmaksoud et al.\cite{abdulmaksoud2025transformer} and Chen et al.\cite{chen2025review} provide systematic reviews of sensor fusion methods and LiDAR-Vision SLAM, respectively, yet they do not explore the potential integration of VLMs with self-supervised alignment strategies.
+In contrast, this survey focuses on the systematic integration and comparison of multimodal fusion methods and vision-language models (VLMs) in the context of robotic vision tasks, covering key applications ranging from semantic scene understanding\cite{lin2025curriflowcurriculumguideddepthfusion} to embodied navigation, SLAM, and robotic manipulation.